Treatment of the Common Cold

 Author disclosure: No relevant financial affiliations.

 Acute upper respiratory tract infections are extremely common in adults and children, but only a few safe and effective treatments are available.
 Patients typically present with nasal congestion, rhinorrhea, sore throat, cough, general malaise, and/or low-grade fever.
 Informing patients about the self-limited nature of the common cold can help manage expectations, limit antibiotic use, and avoid over-the-counter purchases that may not help.
 Treatments with proven effectiveness for cold symptoms in adults include over-the-counter analgesics, zinc, nasal decongestants with or without antihistamines, and ipratropium for cough.
 Lower-quality evidence suggests that Lactobacillus casei may be beneficial in older adults.
-The only established safe and effective treatments for children are acetylcysteine, honey (for children one year and older), nasal saline irrigation, intranasal ipratropium, and topical application of ointment containing camphor, menthol, and eucalyptus oils.
+The only established safe and effective treatments for children are acetylcysteine, honey (for children one year and older), nasal saline irrigation, inhaled ipratropium, and topical application of ointment containing camphor, menthol, and eucalyptus oils.
 Over-the-counter cold medications should not be used in children younger than four years.
 Counseling patients about the importance of good hand hygiene is the best way to prevent transmission of cold viruses.

 Acute upper respiratory tract infection (URI), also called the common cold, is the most common acute illness in the United States and the industrialized world.1 Patients typically present with nasal congestion, rhinorrhea, sore throat, cough, general malaise, and/or low-grade fever.
 Symptoms are self-limited, often lasting up to 10 days.
-In children, the median duration is eight days in those who receive medical care, and 90% of cases resolve within 23 days.2 Viruses such as rhinovirus are the predominant cause of acute URI; transmission occurs through contact with the nasal secretions and saliva of infected people.3 The common cold should be distinguished from allergic rhinitis, isolated pharyngitis, acute bronchitis (which generally has a longer duration, with a mean of 18 days in adults and 12 days in children2,4 ), influenza, bacterial sinusitis, and pertussis (Table 1).
+In children, the median duration is eight days in those who receive medical care, and 90% of cases resolve within 23 days.2 Viruses such as rhinovirus are the predominant cause of acute URI; transmission occurs through contact with the nasal secretions and saliva of infected people.3 The common cold should be distinguished from allergic rhinitis, isolated pharyngitis, acute bronchitis (which generally has a longer duration, with a mean of 18 days in adults and 12 days in children2,4), influenza, bacterial sinusitis, and pertussis (Table 1).
 The primary goals of treatment are reduction of symptom duration and severity.
 Over-the-counter cold medications should not be used to treat children younger than four years because of lack of benefit and low but significant mortality rates associated with their use in this population.5,6 Informing patients about the natural course of the common cold can help manage expectations, limit antibiotic use,7 and avoid unnecessary over-the-counter purchases (Table 2).

 Recommendation | Sponsoring organization |